LynnColeArt/LoveCraftPlanning/README.md

 Actually, and in fact, it's a problem with the way music notation works.

-So you're going to have to bear with me while I reinvent what music is.
+So bear with me while I take a couple of weeks to reinvent what music is.

 We should be back up and running soon.